 All boats over 16 feet (4.8 meters) in length must be equipped with an operable horn or whistle.
 Test the operation of the horn periodically, so as to make sure it will sound when you actually need to alert someone or another boat.
 The following are standard signals when using a whistle or a horn:

-- One prolonged blast: V
+- One prolonged blast:

 - One short blast:

 - Two short blasts:

-- Warning.

-- Pass on my port (left) side.

-- lasts: Pass on my starboard (right) side.

 - Three short blasts:

-- My engines are in reverse.
-Danger!

 - Five or more blasts:

-- N